How To Become an Addiction Counselor

 What does an addiction counselor do on a typical day?
 These counseling professionals may be found doing any combination of the following tasks:

-Review the mental health, medical history and behavioral issues of new clients
+They review the mental health, medical history and behavioral issues of new clients.

-Develop treatment goals and plans and discuss them with clients
+They develop treatment goals and plans and discuss them with clients.

-Help clients identify obstacles to their recovery and brainstorm solutions for overcoming them
+These counselors help clients identify obstacles to their recovery and brainstorm solutions for overcoming them.

-Provide referrals to other community resources as clients work to get their lives back on track
+These professionals provide referrals to other community resources as clients work to get their lives back on track.

-Meet with family members to help them understand the nature of addiction and its treatment options
+They meet with family members to help them understand the nature of addiction and its treatment options.

 What Education and Experience Does an Addiction Counselor Need?